Cloud Setup

 com.xceptance.xlt.mastercontroller.agentcontrollers.ac002_us-east-1.url = https://54.82.197.127:8500

-The generated agent controller names will also contain the region in which the respective machine is running.
-If your load test is driven from multiple locations in the world, this way it is much easier to tell which agent controller runs in which AWS region.
+The generated agent controller names will also include the region in which the respective machine is running.
+If your load test is driven from multiple locations worldwide, this makes it much easier to determine which agent controller runs in which AWS region.
 It also allows later filtering using merge rules for enhanced reports.

 More Details about Running Instances

-If you choose menu option d instead of l, ec2_admin will give you the same filtering options as above, but as a result prints more details about running or pending machine instances, like this:
+If you choose menu option d instead of l, ec2_admin will provide the same filtering options as above but, as a result, print more details about running or pending machine instances, like this:

 Querying *all* instances in region: eu-west-2 ...
 OK